siruignaw-sys/siruignaw-sys/README.md

 This profile is where I'll be uploading most of my projects, small to large.
 Stay tuned!

+**I'm currently working on**
+- Whisper-based projects
+- Adding to Handy
+- Going more in-depth on DSA
 ---
 Skills (proficient to some degree)
  - Java (somewhat)